C# Basics

 • Step 1: Install the NuGet Package

-You can install a NuGet package using the command line or through Visual Studio.
+You can install a NuGet package using the command line or through any IDE.
 For example, to install the Newtonsoft.Json package, you can use the following command:

 1